lvyyln/better-audio-book/README.md

 BETTER AUDIO BOOK
-Creates audio file from any ranobe, just insert link to it
+Creates audio file from any ranobe, from this site https://ranobelib.me/